 They also served:

-― I have some kind of staph infection, and the only prescription is IALEX (sic), Sunday, 1 May 2011 20:27 (nine years ago) link
+― I have some kind of staph infection, and the only prescription is IALEX (sic), Sunday, 1 May 2011 20:27 (eleven years ago) link

 there was also a kind of creepy sub genre for kids in which you could include say:

 all terrifying to me at pre teen age. especially The Book Tower.brrr.